Welcome to the Oakseed Opportunity Fund

 The Fund is distributed by IMST Distributors, LLC

 An investment in the Oakseed Opportunity Fund is subject to numerous risks, including possible loss of principal.
-The Funds are subject to the following principal risks: equity securities risk, exchange traded funds risk, management risk, market risk, preferred stock risk, value-oriented investment strategy risk, and warrant risk.
+The Fund is subject to the following principal risks: equity securities risk, exchange traded funds risk, management risk, market risk, preferred stock risk, value-oriented investment strategy risk, warrant risk and industry concentration risk.
 A full description of risks is in the prospectus.
 The Oakseed Opportunity Fund has increased foreign investment risk, where the prices of foreign securities may be more volatile than the securities of U.S. companies and be more sensitive changes in interest or exchange rates.
 The Fund is also at increased small & mid-cap company risk, in which the securities of such companies may be subject to more abrupt or erratic market movements, or have lower trading volumes than larger companies.
+The Fund may invest a larger portion of its assets in one or more industries than many other mutual funds, and thus will be more susceptible to negative events affecting those industries.
 Finally, the Fund is subject to options risk where the Fund’s options positions may fluctuate to a greater degree than the securities they track.
 Additionally, there is risk in selling put options in that the value of underlying security could decrease and the put could be exercised, obligating the seller of the put to buy the security at a higher price than the prevailing market price.